Engineering Institute of Technology

-The Engineering Institute of Technology (EIT) is a private college operating globally.
+The Engineering Institute of Technology (EIT) is a global private college.
 Founded in 2008, with headquarters in Perth, Australia.
-EIT is a Registered Training Organisation (RTO) in the Vocational Education and Training Sector (VET) in Australia and is regulated by the Australian Skills Quality Authority (ASQA).
+EIT is a registered training organisation in the Vocational Education and Training Sector in Australia and is regulated by the Australian Skills Quality Authority.

-EIT is also a designated Higher Education Provider within Australia and is regulated by Tertiary Education Quality and Standards Agency (TEQSA).
+EIT is also a designated Higher Education Provider within Australia and is regulated by Tertiary Education Quality and Standards Agency.
 The college is registered to deliver a number of Bachelor of Science and master's degrees in the engineering and technology disciplines and a Doctor of Engineering.

 History

-The Engineering Institute of Technology (EIT) was founded as an affiliate of IDC Technologies by Dr. Stephen Mackay.
-Dr. Mackay is the institute's Dean of Engineering.
+The Engineering Institute of Technology (EIT) was founded as an affiliate of IDC Technologies by Stephen Mackay, the institute's Dean of Engineering.
 After its founding, the college proceeded to offer live, online programs presented by industry-based lecturers who are sourced globally.
 The online EIT campus is accessed by students worldwide.
 In 2018 EIT opened two campuses in Australia, one in Western Australia, Perth and one in Victoria, Melbourne.
 The degree programs are offered on campus.

-EIT’s headquarters were established in the Australian city of Perth, but subsequently offices have opened in Melbourne - on the east coast of Australia, in the United States, United Kingdom and South Africa.
+EIT's headquarters were established in the Australian city of Perth, but subsequently offices have opened in Melbourne - on the east coast of Australia, in the United States, United Kingdom and South Africa.
 These offices are accessible to students worldwide.

-During COVID-19 pandemic, in 2020, the Australian Government and EIT agreed to course funding for short courses in higher education, for Australian and New Zealand citizens.
+During the COVID-19 pandemic, in 2020, the Australian Government and EIT agreed to course funding for short courses in higher education, for Australian and New Zealand citizens.

-Organization and Administration
+Organization and administration

 The EIT Governance Board leads and guides EIT in the establishment, development, management, and maintenance of the strategies and corporate governing policies.
 It delegates decision-making authority to the managers and academic governing bodies.
 The EIT Academic Board provides guidance to the EIT Governance Board on the setting and maintenance of academic standards within EIT.
 It oversees the academic administration of EIT and develops policies relating to academic operations.
-Learning Support Officers, together with the lecturers, administer the different courses and provide direct support to EIT students.
+Learning Support Officers, and lecturers, administer the different courses and provide direct support to EIT students.